 The Zero Threshold

-If the absolute value of their argument is less than the zero threshold, then IS0, ISNOT0, IS0+, IS0- and SIGN consider it to be zero (which will be important in the context of IF ...
+If the absolute value of their argument is smaller than the zero threshold, then IS0, ISNOT0, IS0+, IS0- and SIGN consider it to be zero (which will for instance be important in the context of IF ...
 THEN clauses in scripts).

-Likewise, the six compare operators regard the difference between their two arguments as zero when it is below the zero threshold, and the statistical N0, N+ and N- operators count absolute values below the zero threshold as zero.
+Likewise, the six compare operators regard their arguments as equal when the difference between them is below the zero threshold, and the statistical N0, N+ and N- operators count items with absolute values below the zero threshold as items that are zero.

-Note that the zero threshold does not mean that you cannot use smaller values in your calculations -- the smallest possible value is 1e-1000 -- it only means that some operators treat values lower than the zero threshold as if they were zero.
+Note that the zero threshold does not mean that you cannot use smaller numbers in your calculations -- the smallest possible value is 1e-1000 -- it only means that some operators treat values or differences smaller than the zero threshold as if they were zero.

 Changing or Disabling the Zero Threshold

-(This paragraph deals with a variable -- they will be discussed in the chapter "Variables".
+(This paragraph deals with a variable -- these will be discussed in the chapter Variables.
 The names of all variables in Hypatia begin with $.)

 You can change the zero threshold or disable it by setting the variable $zero, which overrides the default 1e-16 value.